Dinesh130914/Dinesh130914/README.md

 - 👋 Hi, I’m @Dinesh130914
 - 👀 I’m interested in Mobile App Development & Web Development
-- 🌱 I’m currently learning Mobile App Development
+- 🌱 I’m currently Working on Mobile App Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...